wanprabu/wanprabu.github.io/_pages/about.md

 Research
 ======
-I have been involved in several research projects, and some of the outcomes have been [published](/publications).
+I have been involved in several research projects and published peer-reviewed [papers](/publications).
 My research background lies at the intersection of data analytics, supply chain management, and business process management.
-In particular, my current focus is on exploring the sustainability and resiliency aspects of the aquaculture industry from a supply chain viewpoint.
+My current research focuses on exploring the sustainability and resiliency aspects of aquaculture supply chains.

 My research interests include data-driven analytics, reconfigurable supply chains, AI and ML for supply chain analytics, and digital supply chain twins.
 I am an active member of research groups:
 1. [ArcLog](https://uit.no/research/arclog-en) research group focuses on creating secure and sustainable logistics operations and industrial production in the north.